 Q: What does it mean when fingerprints match?

-When fingerprints match it means that the information collected on the form matches the lead data received with the certificate — the lead and the certificate belong together.
-This prevents a certificate from being sent with a lead other than the one generated at the time the certificate was issued.
+A: When fingerprints match it means that the information collected on the form matches the lead data received with the certificate — the lead and the certificate belong together.
+This provides a programmatic way to confirm a certificate being claimed is the certificate that was generated with the lead.

-- The fingerprints generated on the form do not match the fingerprints provided during the claim API call.
+- The email(s) and/or phone number(s) entered into form do not match the data provided in the claim call.

 - No fingerprints were generated on the form.
-This can happen if there were no pre-populated form fields or if the consumer didn't interact with the form.
+This can happen if there were no populated email or phone form fields.

 - The fingerprints provided by the advertiser during the claim API call weren't properly generated.
-See the API documentation.
+See Calculating Lead Fingerprints for more information.